 10. Buckwheat contains no gluten and is not a grain.

-It is therefor great for celiacs and those on grain free and gluten sensitive diets.
+It is therefore great for celiacs and those on grain-free and gluten-sensitive diets.

-I use it often in my Healthy BootCamps.
+I use it often in my Online Courses.

 There is a King Buckwheat and a Lady Agriculture, the queen is Queen Ceres, named after the mythological goddess of agriculture at the Preston County Buckwheat Festival every year.